-In September, Extension convened the third annual Connecting Entrepreneurial Communities (CEC) conference in Minnesota.
+Last September, Extension convened the third annual Connecting Entrepreneurial Communities (CEC) conference in Minnesota.
 The event helps entrepreneurs and communities connect, learn from each other, and share resources.

-This year’s conference in Staples, Minnesota focused on helping communities across the state create environments and pathways to support entrepreneurs.
+The conference in Staples, Minnesota focused on helping communities across the state create environments and pathways to support entrepreneurs.
 Along with highlighting the entrepreneurial resources available throughout Minnesota, the event also aims to connect existing and aspiring business owners, economic development professionals, and other community leaders who support Minnesota’s entrepreneurial ecosystem.

 “After so many virtual learning sessions, it was great to be back in person safely at the 2021 Connecting Entrepreneurial Communities conference," says Emily Kurash Casey, rural programs manager at Rethos.
 "This conference is so unique in its focus, and I greatly value the opportunity to meet folks from around the state doing great work with, for, and as entrepreneurs to learn from them and share ideas.”

 “We are grateful for everyone who attended in person, as well as those who were able to join online,” Bhattacharyya adds.
 “Our goal with the CEC conference is to reach a broad and diverse audience and to get resources to people, regardless of where they are located.”